Pomax/Claude-VS-Code-Extension-patches/README.md

 ## How to apply them:

-Tell your LLM to read through `patch-instructions.md` and then perform the steps as instructed.
+Tell your LLM to read through `patch-instructions.md` and then give it permission to make those changes.

 ### How many tokens will that cost me?